otgonbileg11/wezterm-opacity-changer/README.md

 ./target/release/terminal-opacity-configurator --opacity 0.85
 ```

-If -o is not specified, then it will change opacity to 1 or 0.9(if opacity was 1)/
+If `--opacity` is not specified, then it will change opacity to 1 or 0.9(if opacity was 1).

 ```bash
 ./target/release/terminal-opacity-configurator